-Interesting Facts About Peterhof’s Fountains
+Interesting Facts About Peterhof Fountains

+We collected some facts about Peterhof so you could talk about them with your guide and make your tour even moreexciting.
 On August 20, 1721, the fountains and cascades of Peterhof were launched for the first time.
 The aquatic structures of Peter the Great’s summer residence, ‘the capital of fountains’, are truly unique.
 Every year, millions of tourists come to see them.
 We have made a selection of interesting facts and trivia concerning Peterhof’s fountains.

 1. The fountain complex took more than a century to build.